A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Introduction

-We can express \eqref{op: generic MINLP} more compactly as: \begin{mini} {y \in Y}{J(y),}{ }{} \end{mini} where \begin{mini}[2] {x \in X}{f(x, y)}{ }{J(y) \coloneqq} \addConstraint{g(x, y)}{\leq 0} \addConstraint{h(x, y)}{= 0.} \end{mini} In the remainder of the work, in slight abuse of notation, we use $J(y)$ to denote either an optimization problem, a function, or a specific objective value.
-The intended usage should be clear from the context.
-Additionally, we denote the subgradient of the possibly nonsmooth function $J: Y \to \R$ as $\nabla J$.
-The computation of the subgradient $\nabla J$ is detailed in Section \ref{subsec: auxiliary problem}.
+Now, we can conceptually state $\prob_\MINLP$ as \begin{mini}[2] {y \in Y}{J(y).}{}{} \end{mini} We highlight the definition of $J$ since the proposed algorithm solves $\prob_\MINLP$ exploiting function evaluations and first-order information of $J$ itself.
+By slight abuse of notation, we use $J(y)$ to denote either the optimization problem $\prob_\NLP$, its objective function, or a specific objective value.
+The intended meaning should be clear from the context.